jharting/payload-tracker-go/README.md

     'system_id': 'The ID of the entity in terms of the actual system', 'status': 'received|processing|success|error|etc',
-    'status_msg': 'Information relating to the above status, should more verbiage be needed (in the event of an error)', 'date': 'Timestamp for the message relating to the status above' }
+    'status_msg': 'Information relating to the above status, should more verbiage be needed (in the event of an error)', 'date': 'Timestamp for the message relating to the status above, (NOTE: this should be in RFC3339)' }
 ```
 The following statuses are required: